Referee1536/discord-rp-tutorial/README.md

 Take note of the Client ID, as this is what you'll need later.

-Now, if you would like to add images to your status, then follow the steps below:
+If you would like to add images to your status, then follow the steps below:
 1) Click on **Rich Presence** on the left column, and make sure Art Assets is selected.
 2) Select **Add Image(s)**, and upload any images that you would like to show off!
 3) Name the image.
 Try to make it short, as you'll need to type this in later.

+Now that an application is created, we need to make sure that our Discord settings are configured properly, so that the status will actually show up.
+To do this, go to the Discord app -> User Settings -> Game Activity, and make sure `Display currently running game as a status message.` is turned on.

 ### Install Node.js
 Next, we must install Node.js to be able to get our customized status up and running.
 Simply go to the [Node.js website](https://nodejs.org/), select your OS, download the latest version, open up the installer, and follow the steps.